NeuroAIHub/Graph-of-Trace-Visualizing-Execution-Trace-of-Scientific-Agents/README.md

    ![Graph of Trace in OpenHands](./figures/openhands_got.jpg "Graph of Trace in OpenHands")

-You can copy-paste the example prompt below to interact with the agent.
+You can copy-paste the example prompt below to interact with the agent. **Graph of Trace** will automatically refresh as the agent executes the task.

-**Graph of Trace** will automatically refresh as the agent executes the task.
+**(For a smoother demo, we have pre-configured the necessary environment and provided a sample dataset (used due to storage size constraints) for the agent in this example.)**

 ```
 Please base your analysis on the SEED dataset and complete the following research tasks under a consistent experimental and evaluation framework: